ceios/ceios/README.md

 ## Introduction

-This repository contains a database of cyber-enabled influence operations (CIOs).
-We propose a unified model to describe and visualise these CIOs.
+This repository contains a database of cyber-enabled influence operations (CEIOs).
+We propose a unified model to describe and visualise these CEIOs.
 Our model combines the MITRE ATT&CK and DISARM frameworks, which denote cyberattack and influence components, respectively.
-The MITRE AttackFlow Builder application is modified to include DISARM framework objects and enable CIO modelling with the unified framework.
+The MITRE AttackFlow Builder application is modified to include DISARM framework objects and enable CEIO modelling with the unified framework.

 ## Cyber-Enabled Influence Operation Database

-CIO Analysis: Background, Documentation, and Modelling of Cyber and Disinformation Components.
+CEIO Analysis: Background, Documentation, and Modelling of Cyber and Disinformation Components.

-Each documented CIO has associated with it:
+Each documented CEIO has associated with it:

 -  A document which contains the following:
 -  A brief summary of the operation